damianham/jooxe/README.md

  - jooxe/server.js loads jooxe/server/app.js and calls the start() function in that file which calls the init() function
  - jooxe/server/apps.js init() function globs the apps folder for a specific filename **jooxe_app.js** which is considered a mount point for sub apps.
- - the subapp is loaded with require and it's init() function is called with a callback
+ - the subapp is loaded with require and it's init() function is called with a database connection pool and a callback
  - the subapp.init() function create a new express app and then calls the callback function with the mount point and the new express app
  - the main app mounts the subapp at the given mount point